ajlanza/Phone-Triage-API/README.md

 # Phone Triage API

+API built with Node and Express to utilize a PostgresQL database.
+Testing accomplished with Mocha and Chai.
-API designed to process problem types, specific problems, solutions, and users of Phone Triage site.
+The api is designed to process types of problems, specific problems, solutions to problems, and users of the Phone Triage site.

 ## API Endpoints: